wp-plugins/responsive-contact-form/readme.txt

 = 1.8 =
 * remove userlist and success message settings feature for contact form into admin panel.

+= 1.9 =
+* Resolved grammer mistakes and check the compatibilty in wordpress 4.0.

 == Upgrade Notice ==